JackieBinya/jacqueline-binya-website/content/posts/using-hugo.md

 ## Other Technologies used in creating my blog

 1. <a href="https://formspree.io/" class="article-link">FormSpree</a>: is basically a delivery service, it collects form data and then sends email alerts when forms are submitted on static websites.
 Its integration into a static website is very easy and seamless.
 2. <a href="https://pages.github.com/" class="article-link">Github Pages </a>: my site was hosted on GitHub pages, to learn more about Github Pages site hosting service read <a href="https://help.github.com/en/github/working-with-github-pages/about-github-pages#user--organization-pages" class="article-link">this</a>.
-Hosting a Hugo site on Github pages isn't a staight-forward task.
+Hosting a Hugo site on Github pages isn't a straight-forward task.
 I advise you to check out the official documentation <a href="https://gohugo.io/hosting-and-deployment/hosting-on-github/#github-user-or-organization-pages" class="article-link">here</a> on how that can be done.

 ## Making it even better for non-techies | Integrating Hugo with CMSes